SimeonLukas/BMS-Homepage/content/posts/20230509/index.md

 Schnuppertag
-an der Bürgermeister-Schütte-Grundschule am Mittwoch, 17.5.2023
+an der Bürgermeister-Schütte Grundschule am Mittwoch, 17.5.2023

 <!-- more -->